 Our Department of Anatomy and Neuroscience staff keep in mind the different learning styles of course participants.
 We incorporate assessment techniques and methods that will complement our teaching style and varied participant preferences as well as enhance learning.
 Modules will be assessed using a combination of continuous assessment and written exams.

 Our learning approach reflects our commitment to the Connected Curriculum where we emphasise the connection between students, learning, research and leadership through our vision for a Connected University.
 Our staff are at the forefront of this integrative approach to learning and will support you in making meaningful connections within and between topics such as medicine, anatomy, science, and leadership.

 Why Choose This Course

 This is the first taught MSc in Human Anatomy in the Republic of Ireland.
 It has a large cadaver-based dissection component which will provide participants with a unique and exceptional opportunity to develop their dissection and anatomical knowledge on human material.
 It will be based in the FLAME Laboratory, the department's newly constructed human anatomy research facility based on the Western Campus at UCC.

 Students will develop and deliver innovative teaching methods, will receive hands-on practical experience in radiological modalities, will design and implement an independent anatomy-related research project.
 The variety of assessment methods experienced in this course will provide students with skills they can employ in future careers.

 Skills and Careers Information

-In exceptional circumstances applicants with an Honours Degree (NFQ level 8), with a minimum second class honours grade 2 (or equivalent), in a subject unrelated to the above areas, may be recommended for entry to the programme subject to the approval of the Programme Committee.
+- In exceptional circumstances applicants with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent, in a subject unrelated to that of the MSc, may be recommended for entry to the programme under Recognition of Prior Learning (RPL), subject to the approval of the Programme Committee.

 English Language Requirements